Physics-Comp/Health_Tracker/README.md

 ---
 ### Dictionary

 The dictionary illustrated below contains key-value pairs of the following biometrics extracted from the Apple Health App.
 The intention behind this dictionary is to map concise naming conventions to Apple's naming convention type.
-The dictionary will make sense shortly when using the more concise naming conventions as arguments in our functions.
-The following table also contains a description column giving a brief description of the biometric and a link containing either a white paper or article from a reputuable instritution (***Eventually all links will be replaced with peer reviewed publications***).
+The dictionary will make sense shortly when using the more practical naming conventions as arguments in our functions.
+The following table also contains a description column giving a brief description of the biometric and a link containing either a white paper or article from a reputable institution (***Eventually all links will be replaced with peer-reviewed publications***).

 Dictionary Key Chart
 | Key      |Key Value Health Metrics| Description |